2000 NBA Finals: Series summary

 The Finals were played using a 2–3–2 site format, where the team with home court advantage would receive the first two games and the last two games at home.
 The NBA, after experimenting in the early years, restored this original format for the Finals in 1985.
 So far, the other playoff series are still running on a 2–2–1–1–1 site format.
 The Finals returned to a 2–2–1–1–1 format in 2014.
-Additionally, both teams in the Finals featured newly built arenas, as the Lakers' Staples Center (later Crypto.com Arena) and the Pacers' Conseco Fieldhouse (later Gainbridge Fieldhouse) opened at the beginning of the 1999–2000 NBA season.
+Additionally, both teams in the Finals featured newly built arenas, as the Lakers' Staples Center and the Pacers' Gainbridge Fieldhouse opened at the beginning of the 1999–2000 NBA season.

-This was the second and final a Finals game was played on a Monday night since the NBA switched to the Wednesday-Friday-Sunday rotation in 1991.
+This was the second time a Finals game was played on a Monday night since the NBA switched to the Wednesday-Friday-Sunday rotation in 1991.
 In the previous five series (1992–94, 1996, 1998) that needed a Game 6, the game was played on a Sunday.
 In this series, however, the NBA chose to play the game the Monday night after Father's Day.
 The previous Finals game played on a Monday night was Game 3 in 1999.
-Starting in 2016, Finals games now take place again on a Monday under a new rotation where games take place every three days except for Game 4, which takes place two days after Game 3.
-Since then, Game 5 of the Finals always takes place on a Monday, and has occurred every year since except 2018, when the Golden State Warriors swept the Cleveland Cavaliers.